AlgoMystique/Kanban-board-app/README.md

-# Kanban Board with JWT Authentication
+# Kanban Board Application with JWT Authentication

 This project is a Kanban board application with JWT authentication.
 Users can securely log in and access the board using JSON Web Tokens (JWT) for authentication.